Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

-where $S_{high}$ is the higher dimensional term, $n_e$ is the electron density, in the natural unit of $c=\hbar=1$.
-The Lagrangian in $S_{CS}$ is proportional to the momentum and gauge invariant, but not invariant under three dimensional rotations and inversions.
-This gives a dominant contribution in the long distance region.
+where $S_{high}$ is the higher dimensional term, $n_e$ is the electron density in the natural unit of $c=\hbar=1$.
+The Lagrangian in $S_{CS}$ is proportional to the momentum and provides the dominant contribution in long-distance region.
+This system is invariant under a space time transformation that does not change the magnetic field.
+Accordingly, this is gauge and Lorentz invariant in the $(0,1,2)$ space, but not invariant under three-dimensional rotations, four-dimensional Lorentz transformations, and inversions.